AnthonyTuzhu/toxpro/README.md

 *Added regression QSAR modeling module (experimental)
 ### BASIC SETUP
+This app is a Flask-based, online chemical data analysis platform.

 To open this project on your computer, you need to set up the conda env by using the `requirements.txt` file to install the necessary python dependencies.